Gusehd/V5S_Teleoperation/docs/PARAMETERS.md

 The human fingertip vectors are multiplied by this to form the robot's targets.
 **It differs per user.**

-Geometrically 1.58 is the exact value (the point where the palm-to-finger ratio matches).
 Recompute when the user changes:

 ```bash
 python tools/recommend_scaling.py --glove-id <glove id>